Description

 Tried: Using curl -d instead of --data-urlencode to send the payload

-With -d, the shell interprets the single quote in ' OR 1=1-- - and curl sends a malformed or incomplete body (the quote gets stripped or causes a shell parse error).
-The server receives a plain string like OR 1=1-- - with no leading quote, so the SQL syntax is invalid and authentication still fails. --data-urlencode tells curl to percent-encode special characters automatically, so the single quote arrives as %27 and the payload parses correctly on the server side.
+With -d, the shell interprets the single quote and curl sends a malformed body, the quote either stripped or triggering a parse error.
+The server receives the payload without its leading quote, so the SQL is invalid and authentication still fails. --data-urlencode percent-encodes the special characters, so the quote arrives intact and the payload parses server-side.

 Tried: Injecting admin'-- as the username to log in as a specific admin account

-This payload comments out the password check for a user named admin, but only works if a row with exactly that username exists in the database.
-If the table uses a different admin username or no rows match, the query returns zero rows and login fails.
-The ' OR 1=1-- - tautology bypasses authentication regardless of what usernames exist because OR 1=1 forces the WHERE clause true for every row in the table.
+This payload comments out the password check for a user named admin, which works only if that exact username exists.
+A different admin name, or no matching row, and the query returns nothing and the login fails.
+The OR-based tautology bypasses authentication whatever usernames exist, because it forces the WHERE clause true for every row.

 Learn more